Tjuan1/react-form-template/README.md

 Form template following the Academind´s approach in their Forms and Form Validation module (React course).
 I have tuned it up a bit to make it reusable and easy to customize.
+Also added some CSS animations to improve user experience.

 ## Getting Started